misssglory/sigma.js/README.md

 ---

 ## :books: Graph renderer (Sigma.js meta example)
-This project is aimed to serve as an intermediate layer between your project and useful graph representation.
+- This project is aimed to serve as an intermediate layer between your project and useful graph representation.
 Right now it ships as a full-stack application with TypeScript frontend and Flask backend and only serves as a representation.
+- Wait for GIFs to load in this README to understand visually what this project is about

 ---
 ---